A1cX/azure-linux-vm-deployment/README.md

 - Post-deployment scripts that I used for used for partitioning the disk, installing Nginx

-step one was to configure the Virtual Machine (VM1) accessed VM1 via SSH (IP is found in Azure portal at the Linux VM details) using command:
+step one was to configure the Virtual Machine (VM1) accessed VM1 via SSH (IP is found in Azure portal at the Linux VM details) with command:

 "ssh <username>@<public-ip-of-VM1>"